f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/08-Application.md

 - `ms` is the type level list of modules
 - `r` is the global effects list for the application
 - `core` is the set of core effects that are used to interpet `BaseApp` to `IO`.
+- `Effs` is a type family that gathers the effect dependencies for `ms` in the appropriate order.

 We should say a few words on this `compileToCore` field.
 The application developer has to, at the end of the day, specify how the entire effects system for the application will be interpreted to `IO`.
 Luckily most of these decisions are abstracted away, but the one that remains is dealing with `BaseApp core`.
 The sdk provides two default methods for two different types of `core`: